Editor's Note: This article was updated on April 19, 2024 to reflect new information and data.

 5. Create an Employee Journey Map

-Use design thinking to create an employee journey map through each stage of the employment lifecycle.
-Define touch points, develop a consistent process and design surveys for each step.
-Over time, you'll find ways to simplify processes and improve engagement, productivity and performance.
+Use design thinking to create an employee journey map through each stage of the employee lifecycle.
+Define touchpoints, develop a consistent process and design surveys for each step.
+Over time, you'll find ways to simplify processes and improve engagement, productivity and employee performance.

 6. Learn What Matters Most